 Asure Partners with ZayZoon to Deliver Earned Wage Access to Small Business Employees

-On-demand pay solution offers financial wellness for employees and competitive hiring and retention advantage to SMBs leveraging Asure’s payroll processing

-/EIN News/ -- AUSTIN, Texas, Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Asure Software, Inc., (Nasdaq: ASUR), a leading provider of cloud-based Human Capital Management (“HCM”) software solutions and ZayZoon, a market leader in providing earned wage access and employee financial wellness to small and mid-sized businesses, today announced a strategic partnership to deliver on-demand wages to employees of Asure’s payroll customers.
+AUSTIN, Texas, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Asure Software, Inc., ASUR, a leading provider of cloud-based Human Capital Management ("HCM") software solutions and ZayZoon, a market leader in providing earned wage access and employee financial wellness to small and mid-sized businesses, today announced a strategic partnership to deliver on-demand wages to employees of Asure's payroll customers.
 This collaboration between Asure and ZayZoon enables employees of small businesses to access their earned wages instantly, while promoting financial wellness and providing their employers a distinct competitive advantage for recruiting and retention.

 "Financial pressures can impact employees across all industries and job types.
 By partnering with ZayZoon we can help ease that burden by offering small business employees the option to access the funds they've earned faster, when they need them most," said Pat Goepel, Chairman and CEO for Asure.
 "Earned wage access is fast becoming a necessity in the war for talent and we're pleased to join forces with ZayZoon to deliver this competitive advantage to main street."